-The battles we have witnessed firsthand or by video over masks seem to be all about public health or personal freedoms or being locked up.
+The battles we have witnessed firsthand, or on video, over mask-wearing seem to be all about public health, or personal freedoms, or being isolated.
 But, of course, those are the obvious reasons.
-So how about we look at what psychologists are saying, not about the fighting, but the vehemence?
+So, how 'bout we look at what psychologists are saying: not about the fighting, but the vehemence of the argument?

 Mid-pandemic, we were regularly treated to videos of nasty, verbal, and at times physical, confrontations about wearing a mask.
 I’ve written about my views; I think they are helpful.
 But that said, as a physician, I know that my patients, and people in general, choose their own paths.
 What I cannot understand is the passion that advocates on both sides of the issue brought to the figurative and literal fight.
 A study in the journal Evolutionary Psychology may offer some insights.